dayzongithub/dayznotes/README.md

 - Go look for water/drinks instantly.
 - Food also recovers some thirst because food has quite some water in it.
 - In forests, near trees and in sheds often there grow some eatable mushrooms ready for a quick snack.
 (I'm not aware of poisenous ones just yet.)
+- In the wild there roam packs of wolvles which can attack you.
+Be prepared with sufficient bandages/weapons/ammo/torches??
+I have yet to surives wolve encounters.

 ### Zombie tips